FindMySchool LogoFindMySchool

 It is a Roman Catholic voluntary aided school.
 Families of any faith or none can apply, but the admissions policy explains that faith-related criteria are applied for many places, and that a Supplementary Information Form helps the governors apply those criteria correctly.

 Applications are made through your home local authority using the Common Application Form.
-For Wandsworth, the application window for September 2026 entry opened on 01 September 2025 and the deadline was 31 October 2025.
-The school’s admissions policy also states the Supplementary Information Form deadline for the same cycle is 31 October 2025.
+Check the current Wandsworth secondary admissions timetable for the application window and deadline.
+The school's admissions policy also explains when the Supplementary Information Form is required for faith-based criteria.

-In the FindMySchool dataset, the school’s Attainment 8 score is 44 and Progress 8 is +0.17.
-The school is ranked 2,827th in England and 18th in Wandsworth for GCSE outcomes (FindMySchool ranking based on official data).
+In the FindMySchool results, the school's Attainment 8 score is 43.5 and Progress 8 is +0.17.
+The school is ranked 2,445th of 3,895 in England and 13th in Wandsworth for GCSE academic outcomes (FindMySchool ranking based on official data).

-For September 2026, the school states Level 3 entry requires six GCSEs at grades 5 to 9 including English and Maths, plus any course-specific requirements.
+For sixth-form entry, the school states Level 3 entry requires six GCSEs at grades 5 to 9 including English and Maths, plus any course-specific requirements.
 It also offers a Level 2 route designed to support progression, with a blend of academic study, employability development and work experience.

 The school operates the Savio ASD Resource Base for students with an EHCP where autism and associated communication needs are the prime need.
 Support described includes speech and language input, social groups, quiet study and small-group intervention, with students attending mainstream lessons alongside targeted support.